JaceDeane/pokeRGBplus/TO DO.md

 	- Add the museum back (Display fossils picture)

 	- Update Pewter's PokeCenter & NPC homes

+- Include and check all hidden items from R/B exist and are in the right place

 - Update Route 4 to RB equivalent*